angelalonso/robot/README.md

 ## Status

 Redoing from scratch, this time around using ROS2 instead of my own Rust-based program.
-In short: it doesn't do anything yet.
+What it does so far: Turn an LED on and off
+Next up: Use some motors to move around

 ## Code Style